|

 in that instinctive way women sense things.

-However, up till now she had said nothing.
+However, till now she had said nothing.

 Convinced my mother had the goods on him, my

-father turned pale white.
+father turned ashen.

 Unwilling to defy her threat to go scorched

 earth, my father caved in.
-For the
+He agreed

-become the center of my life.
+point on, St. John's became the center of my life. |

 |